mhibx/wazuh-security-monitoring-lab/investigations/incident-03b-powershell-encoded-command.md

 However, the presence of `-EncodedCommand` alone does not prove that the activity is malicious.

-The command must be decoded and evaluated together with the surrounding process and system activity.
+The command should be decoded and evaluated together with the surrounding process and system activity.

 ---